serokell/blog-posts/untyped-lambda-calculus/article.md

 The simplest, smallest type of lambda calculus is the pure untyped lambda calculus, so we'll start with it.

-The untyped lambda calculus is, first and foremost, a consistent system for rewriting expressions.
+Like any untyped lambda calculus, it is first and foremost a consistent system for rewriting expressions.
-Lambda calculus that only contains functions and variables is called pure, meaning it doesn't have anything beyond what's strictly necessary.
+And it is called pure because it doesn't have anything beyond what's strictly necessary – it only contains functions and variables.

 We can formally define the pure untyped lambda calculus in terms of _abstractions_ and _applications_.